Mercer Bears: Football

 On January 20, 2011, Mercer announced the hiring of Bobby Lamb as its new head football coach.
-Lamb compiled a record of 67–40 in nine seasons as the head coach at Furman University from 2002–10.
-He played quarterback at Furman from 1982–85 and was the Southern Conference player of the year in 1985.
+Lamb compiled a record of 67–40 in nine seasons as the head coach at Furman University from 2002 to 2010.
+He played quarterback at Furman from 1982 to 1985 and was the Southern Conference player of the year in 1985.
 Lamb was an assistant coach at Furman from 1986 until he became head coach in 2002.
 He resigned from Furman after compiling a record of 5–6 for the 2010 season, his only losing season in nine years.
 Lamb is a Georgia native; he was born in Augusta and graduated from high school in Commerce.
 Lamb's record in his first two seasons at Mercer was 16–6.